L3-iGrant/cookie-mgmnt/README.md

 ```

-**How to Install :**
+**Recommendations to Install or implement cookie consents using iGrant.io provided framework:**

-Download the whole Cookie Consent directory files and put it the “Source/src” folder of your project where the index page resides.
+1. Download the whole Cookie Consent directory files and put it the “Source/src” folder of your project where the index page resides.

-Copy the head scripts from Cookies.html to the pages where the Cookie Consent is required.
+2. Copy the head scripts from Cookies.html to the pages where the Cookie Consent is required.

-Put an onload() function to the body tag on every page.
+3. Put an onload() function to the body tag on every page.

 	Copy body part codes from Cookie.html to the pages where cookie 	Consent banner is required.

-Place the copied code below the top navigation bar inside the body tag on your page.
+4. Place the copied code below the top navigation bar inside the body tag on your page.
 Be sure to put the code in the same <div> tag of the top navigation bar so that is appears top of every other element in the page.

-Use the config.js file to configure the Cookie consent banner of your own choice.
+5. Use the config.js file to configure the Cookie consent banner of your own choice.